AmalGho/login-reg-form/README.md

 - form validation using javascript.
 - check email format.
 - the password has specific pattern.
-- you can view the form in deployment.
+- the form deployed in github-pages.